 Great Ormond Street Hospital (GOSH) is a specialist children's hospital providing state-of-the-art management and research in paediatric conditions.

-With an emphasis on serious and rare disorders, the hospital is a great choice for students looking for a specialist paediatric experience in medicine, anaesthesia, radiology, and surgery.
-As we do not have a casualty department, GOSH may not be an appropriate choice if you wish to learn about general paediatrics.
+With an emphasis on serious and rare disorders, the hospital is a great choice for students looking for a specialist paediatric experience.
 Some departments follow patients into adulthood, but the majority see children aged up to 18.

 Role and responsibilities

-Our medical student supervisors work with each student to tailor the visit to their requirements.
-The main aim of most student attachments is to learn about clinical paediatrics, but opportunities may arise to perform audits and get involved in the research.
+Our medical student supervisors work with each student to tailor their visit to their requirements.
+The aim of most student placements is to learn about clinical paediatrics, but opportunities may arise to perform audits and get involved in the research.